 We partner with the New Brunswick Salmon Council to deliver salmon eggs to schools in March each year.
 Teachers will set up a tank in their classrooms and the students will watch the early lifecycle of the Atlantic Salmon.
 Once the Salmon are ready to be released, classes will be bussed out to the Conservation Center in June for "Splash Day".
 The Salmon will be released into the Hammond River!
-In total, we released over 400 salmon back into the Hammond in 2020.

 Welcome to Riverkeepers of the Hammond River!

 This project is designed to get youth excited about biodiversity conservation, through a multi-faceted educational approach highlighting the importance of healthy, functioning ecosystems!

 Students will get to use a Water Rangers kit to take water quality samples from the Hammond River- they will learn the concepts of testing water’s pH, conductivity, salinity, temperature, and alkalinity.
 Students will then take additional water samples from the pond at the Conservation Center, in order to compare results from the first sampling round.
 This will provide students with a foundation on water testing parameters, with hands-on experience in the field comparing results from different water bodies.
 Once at the pond, students will participate in ‘critter dipping’, or examining benthic macroinvertebrates- theses tiny animals play a key role in water quality monitoring.
 Students will learn about precipitation monitoring by examining one of our rain gauges, while learning about climate change.